alanesq/CameraWifiMotion/readme.txt

-                        CameraWifiMotion - alanesq@disroot.org - 10Mar2020
+                        CameraWifiMotion - alanesq@disroot.org - 11Mar2020
                         ==================================================

 This is a Arduino IDE sketch to use one of the cheap (5ukp from eBay) ESP32 camera boards as a motion detecting security camera.
 It captures an image around 4 times a second, each time comparing this with the previous image looking for any changes.
 If significant change is detected it captures a higher res image and stores it in internal memory (also to SD card if one is installed) and can also email the image if required.

-These cheap cameras are surprisingly good apart from poor performance in low light conditions, if anyone knows how to improve this please let me know.
+These cheap cameras are surprisingly good apart from poor performance in low light conditions, I have it set up as best I can but if you want to use these cameras at night you really need to fit a better lens - see https://www.youtube.com/watch?v=T0P37aEneto Fitting a suitable lens makes a massive difference at night.

 The sketch can use OTA (Over the air updates) to update the software, this can be enabled/disabled in the main settings of the sketch.
 If you use OTA do not select the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled otherwise OTA will not work.